7x11x13/songs-to-youtube/README.md

 - You can also drag and drop images onto a song's current album art to change it
 - You probably shouldn't change the output file extension from .avi
 - If you get an error saying "Too large number of skipped frames XXXXX > 60000" try increasing the input frame rate to 2
+- YouTube titles and descriptions do not allow angled brackets in them

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
 To see the available metadata values, right click on an album or song and select "View metadata."